 Fortunately, computers are built with sound cards that act as DACs (and ADCs).
 These sound cards allow the computers to have built-in speakers that can effectively produce sound and allow us to connect speakers directly to the computer via the headphone jack.

 If we plug in a “digital speaker” like a USB speaker, the speaker itself will have an ADC that will convert the computer’s digital audio into analog audio that can drive the speakers.

 The Creative Pebble (link to check the price on Amazon and B&H Photo/Video) is an excellent example of a pair of USB computer speakers.

-There are also plenty of DAC converters available that can connect to a digital output of a computer and convert the digital audio signal to analog in order to drive “analog-only” speakers.
+There are also plenty of DAC converters available that can connect to a computer’s digital output and convert the digital audio signal to analog to drive “analog-only” speakers.

 The DACs mentioned above may very well offer better results than the built-in sound cards of our digital audio devices.

 Audio interfaces also have built-in DACs and ADCs.
 This allows them to easily connect many audio transducers to a computer via a single digital connection.

 These audio transducer devices can be either input or output devices and include inherently analog devices such as speakers/monitors, headphones, microphones and instruments.